 FabXLab raises eight-figure sum in Series A round

-The Chinese semiconductor equipment company has raised an eight-figure sum in a Series A funding round backed by several investors.
+The Chinese semiconductor equipment company has raised an eight-figure RMB sum in a Series A funding round backed by several investors.
 FabXLab will use the funds to expand its R&D team, develop new products, and scale up its marketing and promotional efforts. —36Kr

 Light Universe Mega Power secures RMB 120 million investment